Pilot for Anti-Racism Research

 2. Project Title

-• Feasibility: Describe what steps you are taking to ensure the proposed project can be completed within the one-year project period for this grant (300 word max).
+• Feasibility: Describe what steps you are taking to ensure the proposed project can be completed within the one-year project period for this grant (300-word max).

 • Literature cited (not included in page limit)

-1. Detailed Budget – Either $10,000 maximum for Capacity Building Project or $50,000 maximum for Research Project, per proposal; round up to the nearest thousand (i.e., instead of 49,867, list $50,000).
+4. Detailed Budget –$50,000 maximum for Research Project, per proposal; round up to the nearest thousand (i.e., instead of 49,867, list $50,000).
+Budgets that do not appropriately support community partners for their role in the project will be considered non-responsive.

 Budget Preparation Resources: